kovidgoyal/calibre/manual/template_lang.rst

 **Function definition**

-If you have code in a template that repeats then you can put that code into a local function.
+If you have repeated code in a template then you can put that code into a local function.
 The ``def`` keyword starts the definition.
 It is followed by the function name, the argument list, then the code in the function.
 The function definition ends with the ``fed`` keyword.

 Arguments are positional.
 When a function is called the supplied arguments are matched left to right against the defined parameters, with the value of the argument assigned to the parameter.
 It is an error to provide more arguments than defined parameters.
 Parameters can have default values, such as ``a = 25``.
 If an argument is not supplied for that parameter then the default value is used, otherwise the parameter is set to the empty string.